StrongMind/culture/recruit/ux-engineer.md

 At StrongMind, we believe that a strong user experience drives successful products.
 We focus on user stories to keep our users at the heart of our design process.
 Your task is to simulate a UI/UX workflow by designing the front end of a pizza management application.

-## Instructions:
+## Instructions

-**Research & Insights:** Document your understanding of the potential users and any assumptions you make during the design process.
+1. **Research & Insights** Document your understanding of the potential users and any assumptions you make during the design process.

-**Wireframes & User Flows:** Create low-fidelity wireframes and user flows based on the provided user stories.
+2. **Wireframes & User Flows** Create low-fidelity wireframes and user flows based on the provided user stories.

-**Prototyping:** Develop a high-fidelity prototype that demonstrates the interactions.
+3. **Prototyping** Develop a high-fidelity prototype that demonstrates the interactions.

-**HTML/CSS Proficiency:** Create a basic, responsive front-end (static mockup) for one of the pages.
+4. **HTML/CSS Proficiency** Create a basic, responsive front-end (static mockup) for one of the pages.
 It can be as simple as a toppings page or a pizza creation page.

-**Documentation:** Describe your design decisions and rationale behind them.
+5. **Documentation** Describe your design decisions and rationale behind them.
 Explain any user experience considerations or insights that influenced your design.

-Create a GitHub repository for this project.
+6. Create a GitHub repository for this project.

-Email recruiter@strongmind.com links to your GitHub repository and any hosted prototype (if you choose to host it) with the subject “UI/UX Designer Candidate - Your Name."
+7. Email recruiter@strongmind.com links to your GitHub repository and any hosted prototype (if you choose to host it) with the subject “UI/UX Designer Candidate - Your Name."
 Make sure your Figma files have the correct permissions set so our team can view your files!

 ## User Stories

-**1. Manage Toppings UI:**
+**1. Manage Toppings UI**

 * As a pizza store owner, I should see a visually appealing dashboard to manage toppings.